pauljonescodes/Marksite/Readme.md

 3. Define your metadata in `/php/header.php`
 4. Define your index in `/pages/index.md`
 5. Define your footer in `/pages/footer.md`
-6. Add any other Markdown files to `/pages`
+6. Add any other Markdown files to `/pages/`
-7. Your done!
+7. You're done!